codyogden/social-card/README.md

 ```

 ## Rendering Flow
 Images are rendered on the fly, stored locally, and served from the stored file.
-An MD5 hash of the query object is used as the filename.
+An MD5 hash of the query object is used as the filename along with an timestamp.
 This increases performance and reduces the load on the server.
+Cached images are invalidated at 30 days.

 ## Template
 The template is an HTML file that can be edited as desired.
 Use `{param_name}` syntax throughout the HTML file for dynamic string replacements when rendering the file or rendering the social card.